Interaction technique: Computing view

-The user's view
+User's view

 From the user's perspective, an interaction technique is a way to perform a single computing task and can be informally expressed with user instructions or usage scenarios.
 For example, "to delete a file, right-click on the file you want to delete, then click on the delete item".

-The designer's view
+Designer's view

 From the user interface designer's perspective, an interaction technique is a well-defined solution to a specific user interface design problem.
 Interaction techniques as conceptual ideas can be refined, extended, modified and combined.
 For example, contextual menus are a solution to the problem of rapidly selecting commands.
 Pie menus are a radial variant of contextual menus.
 Marking menus combine pie menus with gesture recognition.

 Level of granularity

 One extant cause of confusion in the general discussion of interaction is a lack of clarity about levels of granularity.
-Interaction techniques are usually characterized at a low level of granularity—not necessarily at the lowest level of physical events, but at a level that is technology-, platform-, and/or implementation-dependent.
+Interaction techniques are usually characterized at a low level of granularity—not necessarily at the lowest level of physical events, but at a level that is technology-, platform-, and implementation-dependent.
 For example, interaction techniques exist that are specific to mobile devices, touch-based displays, traditional mouse/keyboard inputs, and other paradigms—in other words, they are dependent on a specific technology or platform.
 In contrast, viewed at higher levels of granularity, interaction is not tied to any specific technology or platform.
 The interaction of 'filtering', for example, can be characterized in a way that is technology-independent—e.g., performing an action such that some information is hidden and only a subset of the original information remains.
 Such an interaction could be implemented using any number of techniques, and on any number of platforms and technologies.
-See also the discussion of #interaction patterns below.
+See also the discussion of interaction patterns below.